ahmadia/boot-camps/overview.md

 ## Who We Are

 * Aron Ahmadia
-* Jessica McKellar
-* R. David Murray
-* Michael Selik
+* Kyle Mandli
+* Jens von der Linden
-* Will Trimble
+* Jake VanderPlas

 ## Our Goals for You

 ### We will take you on a tour of:
 >
 * Exploring the Command Line with the Bash Shell
-* Principles of Practical Programming with Python
+* Principles of Practical Scientific Programming with Python
 * Managing and Collaborating with your Software, Data, and Manuscripts with Git
-* Scientific Computing with Python
+* Scientific Software Engineering

 # Some High-Level Advice